g-ubimus/litePlay_docs/README.md

 # litePlay.js docs
-litePlay.js are build using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
+litePlay.js docs are build using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).

 Steps to build it: